 Signs of Meth Addiction

-Once you know the signs, it’s often easy to tell if someone is using or addicted to meth.
+Once you know the signs, it’s often easy to tell if someone is using or addicted to methamphetamine.
 Keep an eye out for:

 - Restlessness and fidgeting